Tortured Strawberries (Chocolate-Covered Strawberries in Bruleed Marshmallow Creme)

 I have a confession: I have only lukewarm feelings for Halloween.
 I don’t mind the playful aspects of Halloween and good-natured parties, but I hate being scared, candy doesn’t do much for me, and food that looks like dismembered body parts grosses me out.
-The only recipe I have on my blog that would be strictly for Halloween are these Vampire Cookies, but even those could double as a Twilight party treat.

 Even the recipe I’m posting right now could (and seasonally speaking, should) be done in the summer or spring — if you decide that strawberries need to be tortured.
 You could also torture apple or pear slices this time of year.